 The amount and nature of our Advertising Spend varies across our geographic markets, depending on multiple factors including the emphasis we wish to place on profitability versus traffic growth, cost efficiency, marginal effectiveness of our Advertising Spend, local media dynamics, the size of the market and our existing brand presence in that market.

-We also generate travel content as a means of engaging with travelers, which is distributed online via social media and our online magazine.
-Mobile app marketing remains important given the high usage of that device type.
+We also generate travel content as a means of engaging with travelers, which is distributed online via social media, our online magazine and email.

 Performance marketing